-Parents, carers, early years and health professionals working together can improve the health of children in Bury.
-The Northwest has one of the highest rates of dental decay in the country and the latest figures show a worrying 36.6% of 5-year-olds had decayed, missing, or filled teeth.
-10.2% had incisors caries (upper front teeth) (Public Health England, 2022).
+Parents, carers, staff and health professionals working together can improve the health of children in Bury.
+The North West has one of the highest rates of dental decay in the country and the latest figures show a worrying 34.8% of 5 year olds have one or more decayed, missing or filled teeth (Public Health England, 2012).

 Dental decay is caused by the frequency of sugary food and drinks in the diet.
-By limiting sweet foods and drinks to main mealtimes we can cut down on the number of acid attacks and reduce the risk of decay.
+By limiting sweet foods and drinks to main meal times we can cut down on the number of acid attacks and reduce the risk of decay.
 Having a Snack Policy will reduce the risk of dental decay to the children in your care.

-Promotion of fruit and vegetables will also help reduce the risk of heart disease, some cancers, and many other health problems.
+Promotion of fruit and vegetables will also help reduce the risk of heart disease, some cancers and many other health problems.

 It is very important to establish balanced eating habits early on in life.
-A balanced diet is vital for a child's growth, development, and health in adulthood.
-Eating habits formed in childhood tend to be continued into adulthood, so we need to encourage good habits early in a child's development.
+A balanced diet is vital for a child's growth, development and health in adulthood.
+Eating habits formed in childhood have a tendency to be continued into adulthood, so we need to encourage good habits early in a child's development.